 What Transpires During Sentencing?

-Sentencing is when a judge decides the appropriate penalty for a convict.
-Sentencing comes when a defendant pleads guilty or is found guilty by a jury A jury can acquit or find you guilty, but a judge can sentence you.
+Sentencing occurs when a judge decides the ideal penalty for a convict.
+It occurs when a defendant pleads guilty or is observed guilty with the aid of a jury.
+A jury can acquit or find you guilty, but a judge can sentence you.

-Criminal penalties include prison time, probation, community service, fines and sanctions, substance abuse treatment, restitution to the victim or their family, jail time, and the death penalty.
+Criminal penalties consist of jail time, probation, community service, fines and sanctions, substance abuse treatment, restitution to the victim or their circle of relatives, prison time, and the death penalty.

-During sentencing, the judge hears testimony from the defendant and other concerned parties.
-You can provide additional evidence at this stage to reduce your penalties.
-For instance, your relative may provide reasons the court should not jail you.
+During sentencing, the judge hears testimony from the defendant and different worried parties.
+You can provide additional proof at this stage to reduce your consequences.
+For instance, your relative may additionally offer motives the courtroom must not prison you.

-Conversely, the prosecutor may provide proof to increase the punishment.
-If the jury or judge has already found you guilty, engaging a criminal defense lawyer is essential to help you advocate your cause for reduced sentencing.
+Conversely, the prosecutor may also offer evidence to increase the punishment.
+If the jury or judge has already found you responsible, you must hire a criminal defense lawyer.
+These professionals will help you file for a lesser criminal sentencing.

 Judgment After a Plea Deal